AmirAref/PrimeNumbers/README.md

 but if the valu type is the _in the source code_, you must to change the range in the source code

 ## How to Compile and test the speed ?
 here is the commands to run for each language, if you want to check the run time you can use the `time` command before your main command (in linux). like `time python app.py`
+the result in my machine : [Spped Result](SPEED.md)

 <br><hr>